CURRENT SCOPE OF THE PROBLEM

 allegedly included the dioceses of:

-dioceses in the U.S. They have paid a total of over $1.5 billion dollars in
+dioceses in the U.S. They had paid a total of over $1.5 billion dollars in

 "The Rev. Thomas Doyle, who left a promising career with the church